coder054/cv/README.md

 # CV

-My Resume written in React.
+My Resume written in React (the template is from: "https://github.com/szokodiakos/cv") .
 It is available online at <https://coder054.github.io/cv>.

-## Deploy

-To deploy to GitHub Pages, run `yarn run deploy`.